Serial burglar jailed after he raided a student's home and stole his car

-Serial burglar is jailed after he raided a Sheffield Hallam University student's home and stole his car
+Police release picture of a jailed burglar who raided a Sheffield Hallam University student's home

 A serial Sheffield burglar has been jailed for more than two years and five months after he raided a student’s home and stole his car.